 Even though it is pouring rain here in usually sunny Southern California, spring has sprung nonetheless and I’m going to write about one of my favorite topics.
 Spring cleaning!
-I’ve had a lot going on in the last weeks in my personal life and with my family that I would like to write about, but not yet.
 When things seem bleak there’s one thing that always makes me feel better.
 KonMari’ing!
 Simplifying, paring down, cleaning and organizing.

 As winter comes to a close and the days are getting longer, it’s the perfect time to get down and dirty with your stuff.
 Many of us already have seemingly tidy homes but we know we’re hiding something – a dirty little secret seething beneath the surface.
 Storage!
 Our garages, sheds, storage units, deep hall closets and the spaces under our beds are writhing with stuff.
 Our tidiness is a lie.
 You’ll never feel truly at peace until you deal with your bursting secret underbelly.
 Buckle your seat belts, y’all.
 We’re going deep.